On Minimal Achievable Quotas in Multiwinner Voting: Mentioned Voting Rules

 Based on the idea by \citet{casey2025justified}, we define $\alpha$-MES to be the algorithm as above, but voters obtain the minimum amount of budget $b$ such that at least $k$ candidates are bought, i.e., $b = \min\{b \in \R_+: \rvert \text{MES}(b)\lvert\geq k\}$.
 If more than $k$ candidates can be bought, we stop after $k$ candidates have been bought.

-\paragraph{Greedy Justified Candidate Rule (GJCR)\citep{BrPe23a}:} This rule iteratively detects the largest current EJR+ violation and adds the responsible candidate to the committee.
-Under GJCR, the addition of a candidate incurs a cost of $1$, which is uniformly split among all voters involved in the violation.
+\paragraph{Greedy Justified Candidate Rule (GJCR) \citep{BrPe23a}:} This rule iteratively detects the largest current EJR+ violation and adds the responsible candidate to the committee.
+Under GJCR, adding a candidate incurs a cost of $ 1$, which is uniformly split among all voters involved in the violation.
 For a formal definition, see Algorithm \ref{alg:gjcr_w_prices}.

 Similar to Droop-GJCR defined in \citet{casey2025justified}, we define $\alpha$-GJCR to be the rule that looks for candidates $c \notin W$ such that $\vert N(c)\vert \geq \alpha\cdot\ell\cdot\frac{n}{k}$.
 We minimize the $\alpha$-value until the algorithm chooses at least $k$ candidates.
 We again stop after $k$ candidates have been chosen.